Live Chat

 4 Tips For Creating An Eco-Friendly Office

-Posted on 4th Sep 2019 in Open Office Furniture, Standing Desks, Sustainability
+Categories: Open Office Furniture, Standing Desks, Sustainability

 There is a clear age gap when it comes to concerns about environmental issues, and it could have detrimental effects on your recruiting efforts.
 A 2018 Gallup poll found that 75% of young Millennials and Generation Z (people age 18-34) believe that global warming is caused by human activity.
 That number dropped to 56% when the 55 and older age group was asked the same question.